 Each module will be delivered through narrated slides, and you will also have access to a workbook containing references to additional reading and exercises.
 Some modules will also be supplemented with a textbook containing core material.
 Your teaching will be supported using the University's virtual learning environment, Yorkshare.
 You'll have access to:

 We hold optional two-day residential workshops for each module.
+The residential workshops are being reviewed in light of COVID-19

 As this is a distance learning course, you will be able to complete much of the work you need to do for each module in your own home or workplace.

 The two-day residential workshops that we offer will take place on Campus West at the University of York.
+The residential workshops are being reviewed in light of COVID-19

 Your modules will be assessed through open exams.